Maxwell's demon for quantum transport

-\textbf{Small-$\alpha$ regime.} For $\alpha\ll 1$, the maximally achievable power approaches zero and the maximum velocity saturates to a constant value.
-To understand the saturation constant for the velocity, we consider a flat lattice in the $\alpha\to 0$ limit and assume that the particle is initially at site $n=1$ with a rigid wall placed at $n=0$.
-After a short transient dynamics, the wave packet of the particle travels in the right direction with a constant velocity [see Fig.~\ref{fig: optimal time}(a)].
-For a semi-infinite chain, the velocity is kept constant.
-For a finite chain as used in the numerical simulation, the right boundary will eventually reflect the wave packet to decrease the velocity.
-The physics underlying the value of this constant velocity can be qualitatively understood from Heisenberg's uncertainty principle.
-Since the particle is initially localized at site 1, the momentum fluctuates due to Heisenberg's uncertainty relation, providing the energy for the particle to move to the right.
-Because the expectation value of the kinetic energy $K$ for the initial state is 0, the variance of it is ${\rm Var}[K]=\bra{\psi(0)}H_1^2\ket{\psi(0)} = J^2$.
-Its standard deviation is $\sigma(K)=J$.
-The velocity is then expected to be $\tilde{v}=\frac{v\hbar}{Jd}=\frac{\hbar}{Jd}\sqrt{\frac{2 \sigma(K)}{m^*}} = 2$ with $m^*= \frac{\hbar^2}{2Jd^2}$ being the effective mass.
+In the small-$\alpha$ regime, we provide a qualitative explanation to the saturation of $\tilde{v}_{\rm max}$ at a value of about 1.7 in Fig.~\ref{fig: maximum p and v}(b).
+We consider a flat lattice in the $\alpha\to 0$ limit.
+Initially, the particle is localized at site $0$.
+After a short transient dynamics about $\tau = O(1)$, the particle travels in the positive direction at a constant velocity as shown in Fig.~\ref{fig: maximum p and v}(d).
+For a long but finite chain as used in the simulation, the wave function will eventually be reflected back by the right boundary.
+We use an $N=10000$ chain and let the dynamics run for $\tau = 20000$.
+As shown in the inset of Fig.~\ref{fig: maximum p and v}(d), the traveled distance $\langle n(\tau) \rangle$ first linearly increases with $\tau$ except for a negligible transient period, and then decreases due to the reflection when it reaches $\langle n(\tau) \rangle =10000$.
+The velocity is kept constant before the wave function reaches the right boundary.
+The physics underlying the value of this constant velocity is attributed to Heisenberg's uncertainty principle.
+Since the particle is initially localized, its momentum undergoes significant quantum-mechanical fluctuations which provide the initial energy for the particle to travel to the right.
+Because the initial kinetic energy $K$ has a zero mean, its standard deviation is given by $\sigma(K)=\sqrt{\bra{\psi(0)}H_0^2\ket{\psi(0)}} = J$.
+Therefore, the velocity is expected to be about $\tilde{v}=v\hbar/Jd=(\hbar/Jd)\sqrt{2 \sigma(K)/m^*} = 2$ with $m^*= \hbar^2/2Jd^2$ being an effective mass of the particle \cite{ashcroft2022solid}.
 This value is close to the numerically obtained result of 1.7.
-For a finite $\alpha$, the average velocity multiplied by $\alpha$ gives the power, which makes the maximum power vanish in the small-$\alpha$ regime.